Lab 10: Microsoft Sentinel

 Lab scenario

-Note: Azure Sentinel is renamed to Microsoft Sentinel
+Note: Microsoft Sentinel is renamed to Microsoft Sentinel

 You have been asked to create a proof of concept of Microsoft Sentinel-based threat detection and response.
 Specifically, you want to: